Do you feel like your Pinterest strategy isn’t bringing the results you need?

 10: Create multiple pins for your post

-If you can’t write a new blog post every day or every week, it’s perfectly OK to simply create new, fresh pins for your old posts.
+If you can’t write a new blog post every day or every week, it’s perfectly OK to create new, fresh pins for your old posts.

 Especially if you have a lot of evergreen content, you can easily drive traffic to your articles by designing and publishing new pins for them.